-\odot Enable the output and run the Script to test its execution Script name Change the name of the Script. - When clicked, this button will display a popup where you can choose the script snippet you want to insert at the current cursor position in the editor.
+Enable the output and run the Script to test its execution Change the name of the Script.

+When clicked, this button will display a popup where you can choose the script snippet you want to insert at the current cursor position in the editor.
 Start Function: Opens the function Selection dialog to select a Function to be started.
-This operation will automatically add a comment at the end of the line of code, with the QLC+ name of the selected Function.
-Stop Function : Opens the function Selection dialog to select a Function to be stopped.
-If at the moment of execution of this line of code the selected Function is not running, this instruction will have no effect.
-This operation will automatically add a comment at the end of the line of code, with the QLC+ name of the selected Function.
-BLACK Blackout: Opens dialog requesting whether blackout should be turned on or off.

-you want to control with the Script.
+This operation will automatically add a comment at the end of the line of code, with the QLC+ name of the selected code, with the QLC+ name of the selected Function.
+QUT Blackout: Opens dialog requesting whether blackout should be turned on or off.
+Set Fixture: Opens the Fixture Channels selection dialog, where you can choose the channels you want to control with the Script.
 If multiple channels are selected, this operation will add one line of code for each selected channel.
 By default, the DMX value generated by this operation will be 0 and has to be changed manually with the script text editor.
 This operation will automatically add a comment at the end of the line of code, with the QLC+ name of the selected fixtures and channels.
 System Command: Opens a file dialog to choose the external program/script to run.
 Please note that the selected file must be executable to be accepted.
 Once a file has been selected another dialog will ask to enter the program/script arguments.
-If none are required, just leave the field empty. \bigcirc Wait: Opens a dialog requesting the time to be waited before the script can execute the next instruction Comment: One of dialog requesting the text of the comment to insert at the surger position in Comment : Opens a dialog requesting the text of the comment to insert at the cursor position in the editor.
-A comment has a C language style appearance: it starts with "//" and everything until the end of the line is then considered a comment

-Random Number: Opens a dialog requesting the range of values where to perform a randomization of a number.
+If none are required, just leave the field empty.
+Wait: Opens a dialog requesting the time to be waited before the script can execute the next instruction Comment: Opens a dialog requesting the text of the comment to insert at the cursor position in the editor.
+A comment has a C language style appearance: it starts with "//" and everything until the end of the line is then considered a comment Random Number: Opens a dialog requesting the range of values where to perform a randomization of a number.
 The resulting code snippet will be inserted at the editor current cursor position.
 This can be useful to randomize DMX values set through the setfixture keyword.
 See below.
 File Path: Open a file dialog to select a file.
 The absolute path and the file name will be inserted at the editor current position.
-If a path contains spaces, it will be written within quotes 6.0 · · · · 8 Cut the currently selected text in the editor for a later paste 6 Copy the currently selected text in the editor for a later paste Copy the currently selected text in the editor for a later paste Paste a previously cut or copied text at cursor position in the editor Undo the last performed operation on the editor Check the Script syntax.
-A popup message will be displayed indicating if the Script is OK or the V line numbers where syntax errors have been found.
+If a path contains spaces, it will be written within quotes